 The picture in my constituency is of a rapid removal of banking services.
 I represent one of the poorest constituencies in Scotland, which has seen a disproportionate decline in the number of bank branches and free-to-use ATMs.
 Indeed, one in five of Scotland’s 6,000 ATMs will soon be fee-charging, while ATMs are closing at a rate of one day.
 That significant decline is disproportionately affecting the poorest communities in Scotland, so it is critical that we address the issue.

 I raised that very point in the main Chamber just a few weeks ago.
-Ferguslie Park is the most deprived community in Scotland, yet it has two ATMs that charge 95p and £1.
+Ferguslie Park is the most deprived community in Scotland, yet it has two ATMs, which charge 95p and £1.
 That goes to show that LINK’s financial inclusion programme is not worth the paper that it is written on.
 I am still awaiting a reply from LINK after a month.
 Does the hon.
 Gentleman agree that its inclusion programme needs to be improved?

 I completely agree.
 My constituency, like the hon.
 Gentleman’s, has had a disproportionate number of closures.
 I commend and thank the Select Committee on Scottish Affairs, my hon.
 Friend the Member for Rutherglen and Hamilton West (Ged Killen), and the hon.
 Gentleman for their work on the issue.
 The LINK cut is critical, but we need legislative backing to safeguard provision.
 Many small businesses, including postmasters, are saying that they will not pay punitive business rates to maintain free cash access.

 The discussions about credit unions are pertinent, and I commend the hon.
-Members for Glasgow East (David Linden) and for Harrow West (Gareth Thomas) for speaking about their work on the issue.
+Member for Glasgow East (David Linden) and my hon Friendfor Harrow West (Gareth Thomas) for speaking about their work on the issue.
 As a result of the closure of the Greater Milton and Possilpark credit union, 4,212 members have had that facility taken away.
 Santander is threatening to close and remove its ATM, just as in Parkhead.
 This is a critical issue, because banks do not feel any sort of obligation to maintain their provision.
 In America, Santander has a £1.9 billion community reinvestment fund because the American Government have forced it to do that in poorer communities, but there is no equivalent legislative obligation in the UK.

 We need legislative teeth to back up the provision of banking services in our poorest communities.
 I urge the Minister to recognise that urgent need in our communities, particularly in Glasgow North East.